Brian Kerney, Executive Director

 MeLissa joined Aurora as the Receptionist in February 2017.
 Born and raised in Evansville, she is the proud mother of three children ages 12, 13 and 14.
 MeLissa graduated from Harrison High School in 1998.
 She spent 6 years as the Office Assistant/Purchasing Agent for the cylinder shop at Perfection Hydraulics Inc. She has also held positions in marketing and sales with a few other businesses.
 Her passion for the community and some life experiences led her to become a volunteer with Aurora in late 2016 which then led to a permanent and fulltime position with Aurora as the receptionist.
 MeLissa is a proud community advocate in the fight against Domestic Violence and its effects on homelessness in our community.
 She is also a part of the GAIN anti-poverty initiative with the Evansville Christian Life Center.

 Susan Steinkamp joined Aurora’s Outreach Team in November of 2003.
 She also worked as an intern with Aurora through the University of Southern Indiana where she received her Master of Social Work degree.
 As an outreach coordinator with the homeless team, Susan works with people living on the street and in shelters.
 She provides intensive case management which includes linking people to the social services that are in place, and assisting with housing, employment, legal, financial and medical needs.
 She also works to get food and clothing to homeless people.
+Recently Susan shifted positions.
+She currently is the Program Director with a busy schedule.

 Susan is married and has one adult daughter and granddaughter.
 She is a long time member of Patchwork Central, an inner city ministry providing after school programs for children and neighborhood support.
 She has served on the Patchwork board, coordinated the food pantry and most recently was director of the after school tutoring program.
 Susan currently serves as Vice-President for the Board of House of Bread and Peace.